envoyproxy/gateway/site/content/en/v0.6.0/design/client-traffic-policy.md

 ## Alternatives

-* The project can indefintely wait for these configuration parameters to be part of the [Gateway API].
+* The project can indefinitely wait for these configuration parameters to be part of the [Gateway API][].

 [Direct Policy Attachment]: https://gateway-api.sigs.k8s.io/references/policy-attachment/#direct-policy-attachment
 [Gateway API]: https://gateway-api.sigs.k8s.io/